MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/ios-specific-requirements.md

 Note that in addition to the lib files and headers above, you'll also need the libs and headers for PlayFab SDK and any other platform-specific dependencies your app needs.
 Please take a look at the project file organization for the Swithc Sample for more info.

-## Steps to get PlayFab Party working on iOS
+## Steps to get PlayFab Party working on iOS or MacOS

 Since the core Party library is written using C++, it is directly accessible from objective C++ code.
 For convenience, we've made a simple Objective-C++ wrapper class to access the Party lib functionality.
 At a high level, you'll want a class that has access to Party API methods to create a network, connect to a network, and send messages across a network.
-We've achieved this in our demo app via the [SimpleClientClass](https://github.com/PlayFab/PlayFabParty/blob/docs/iOS/PartySample/app/inc/SimpleClient.h).
+We've achieved this in our iOS demo app via the [SimpleClientClass](https://github.com/PlayFab/PlayFabParty/blob/docs/iOS/PartySample/app/inc/SimpleClient.h).

 ```obj-c